danmana/clipboard-links/README.md

 5 min to handle error if clipboard contains files
 15 min to push to github, write a README, post on reddit
 ```

+Contributions are welcome!
+Submit your PRs and turn this into a full featured solution.